coinjet/ripple-lib-cli/README.md

-ripple-lib-cli
+divvy-lib-cli
 ==============

-cli on top of ripple-lib
+cli on top of divvy-lib